IDRIMalek/GraphDatabaseNeo4J/readme.md

 Here are the project instruction: https://docs.google.com/document/d/1AK0o4QIazxQ2XIPxkwWi7nVdaK5SAu4R/edit

-For the third step we choose to use neo4j because it was the most exotic kind of database system.
+For the third step of datascience project we choose to use neo4j because it was the most exotic kind of database system.
  We choose to populate this with the dataset of related software laguages from stackoverflow data team. https://www.kaggle.com/stackoverflow/stack-overflow-tag-network